-Probation, in collaboration with the JJCC-JJRBG, has developed a strategic, long-term implementation plan that utilizes the practice areas identified in the Youth in Custody Practice Model (YICPM)1, and approaches outlined in the LA Model and YJR.
+Probation has developed a strategic, long-term implementation plan that utilizes the practice areas identified in the Youth in Custody Practice Model (YICPM)1, and approaches outlined in the LA Model.
 Launched by the County of Los Angeles Probation Department at Campus Kilpatrick in 2017, the "LA Model" was a new approach to juvenile justice in Los Angeles that is focused on the positive development of youth in small, home-like settings using intensive group processing facilitated by consistent staff-youth teams.
 In this environment, youth hold each other accountable for maintaining a safe, respectful environment, engaging in treatment, and working towards change.

-Probation continues to collaborate with the JJCC-JJRBG Subcommittee and other stakeholders to develop a strategic, long-term implementation plan that utilizes the approaches outlined in the LA Model, with a particular focus on decreasing the use of the most restrictive facilities, including Barry J. Nidorf, for as many youth as possible, maintaining a continuum of less restrictive facilities, and an emphasis on stepdown options that bring youth closer to community and to a supportive wrap-around reentry model.
+Probation continues to collaborate with the JJCC-JJRBG Subcommittee and other stakeholders to develop a strategic, long-term implementation plan that utilizes the approaches outlined in the LA Model.